 Microservices architecture offers several advantages:

-- Technology Diversity: Different services can use appropriate technologies
+- Different services can use appropriate technologies

 However, microservices aren’t without challenges:

-- Increased Complexity: Distributed systems are inherently more complex
+- Distributed systems are inherently more complex

-- Network Latency: Inter-service communication adds overhead
+- Inter-service communication adds overhead

-- Data Consistency: Maintaining consistency across services is difficult
+- Maintaining consistency across services is difficult

 Practical Implementation Strategies